bodkan/admixr/cran-comments.md

 system.
 It also includes a link to where the user can find the most recent information on how to install the ADMIXTOOLS software.

-I apologize for not having done so at the very beginning!

 ## Checked environments

 * My local macOS install: R 4.0.1